alfredasare/alfredasare/README.md

 beautiful and satisfying to use.
 Though I work mainly on the front-end, I have some experience with backend technologies as well.

 I love everything JavaScript and that's what I use every single day.
-For building websites, I mainly use React since its so awesome :fire:.
-Recently began to get my hands dirty with Gatsby and NextJS which are both awesome frameworks.
-Currently learning backend development using Node.
+For building websites, I mainly use NextJS since its so awesome :fire:.
+Currently learning backend development using Node and Express.

 Love reading, playing games and watching anime :sunglasses:.